The 3MC calendar window, showing April, May, and June 2026 as a continous sequence of weeks

 It always opens with today’s date visible.
 It selects the three months to show based on your settings; you can choose to put today’s month at the top, middle, or bottom of the view, or to always present the current quarter.

-With the calendar open, you can freely scroll up or down with your scroll wheel or other scrolling gestures.
-Alternatively, use the up/down arrow buttons to jump up or down by one month, or press the “target” or “dot” button to reset to the initial scroll position.
+With the calendar open, you can freely scroll up or down with your mouse’s scroll wheel or trackpad’s gestures.
+Alternatively, if the toolbar is visible, click up or down to scroll up or down, and click the target (today) button to scroll back to the initial position.

 First-time setup